apache/celeborn/docs/monitoring.md

   - namespace=master
     - WorkerCount
+      - Active worker's count.
     - LostWorkers
+      - Losted worker list since master started.
     - BlacklistedWorkerCount
+      - Workers count on the blacklist.
     - RegisteredShuffleCount
+      - Active shuffle's count.
     - IsActiveMaster
+      - To indicate that current master is leader or not in HA cluster.
     - PartitionSize
+      - The size of estimated shuffle partition size.
     - OfferSlotsTime
+      - The time for a master to process offers slots request by register shuffle.

   - namespace=CPU
     - JVMCPUTime